davidstone/technical-machine/readme.md

 ## Prerequisites

-* gcc version 4.9.0 or newer, with c++ support.
-Technical Machine makes use of some features in C++11 and C++14 that are not supported in older versions of gcc.
+* clang version 3.6.0 or newer, with c++ support.
+Technical Machine makes use of some features in C++11 and C++14 that are not supported in older versions of clang or current gcc.
 * Boost.
 Listed as boost-devel in Fedora repositories.
-Technical Machine is primarily tested against version 1.53.0.
+Technical Machine is primarily tested against version 1.57.0.
 * fltk is needed the stand-alone team predictor / builder.
 It is not needed to actually run the battling AI.
 Listed as fltk-devel.
 * SCons is used for the build process.